phreda4/phreda4.github.io/doc/c1-tokenizer.md

 When all the source code is converted, there are a call to `tokenpost`, this is in `compiler/r4-post.txt`, this make a tree of call and calculate the numbers of call start of main definition word `:`, when this information I can detect the unused variables and unused code.

+## Interative interprete

+When have the tokens, you can execute the code or some part.
+The next task is assign real memory to variables for execute, this is the old version in `system/r4code.txt`, see the definition of `c/var'.